Places To Go

 Location: This site can be reached by walking a few minutes down the Bay Trail path, from the Rosie visitor center.

-This two-acre park honors Lucretia Edwards, a champion of open space and open shorelines.
-It also memorializes the wartime contributions made by the Bay Area Shipyards during World War II.
-Cast boot prints point visitors toward the locations of additional WWII shipyards that ringed the Bay.
+This two-acre park not only honors Lucretia Edwards, who championed the preservation of open space and shorelines, but also commemorates the significant contributions of the Bay Area Shipyards during World War II.
+Visitors can follow cast boot prints that guide them to the locations of additional WWII shipyards encircling the Bay.

-Lucretia Edwards dedicated her later years to the fight for open access to the city’s scenic waterfront.
-She worked with others to convert some of the industrial waterfront into public parks.
-Today, more than 25 miles of the city shoreline have been added to the SF Bay Trail.
-Lucretia Edwards Shoreline Park honors her successful efforts to restore public access to the shore.
+Edwards dedicated her later years to advocating for open access to Richmond’s scenic waterfront.
+She collaborated with others to transform parts of the industrial waterfront into public parks.
+Today, thanks to these efforts, over 25 miles of the city’s shoreline have been incorporated into the San Francisco Bay Trail.
+Lucretia Edwards Shoreline Park stands as a testament to her successful endeavors in restoring public access to the shore.

 “We live in stressful times.
-Relief from stress of mind, body and spirit comes from beauty.
-We, users of shoreline parks on the beautiful SF Bay, are grateful for the peace, happiness and respite from stress that they bring.
+Relief from stress of mind, body, and spirit comes from beauty.
+We, users of shoreline parks on the beautiful SF Bay, are grateful for the peace, happiness, and respite from stress that they bring." – Lucretia Edwards

 Park pathways surrounded by sand and grass.
 Bay is visible.